 Electronic voting will be announced by one of the co-chairs on the WG or Committee list server.
 Co-chairs may conduct the eVote using the list server or any other tool available to them.

-If the motion was NOT made, seconded and discussed during a quorum meeting then, the workgroup will circulate the motion and request a second via the list service.
+If the motion was NOT made, seconded and discussed during a quorum meeting then, the Co-chair will circulate the motion and request a second via the list service.
 Once seconded there will be a period of not less than 3 days of discussion via the list server prior to the opening of the e-vote.

 Electronic votes will be held open for a minimum period of 1 week.
 The voting period will be defined in the announcement of opening the e-vote.